-Nonfat Greek yogurt, which is a ZeroPoint™ food on Blue and Purple, doesn't just deliver a hearty dose of protein.
-When combined with self-rising flour—no yeast or other esoteric additions—it makes a remarkably low SmartPoints®-value bagel.
-Ta-da!
-And you don't even need to boil it.
+Nonfat Greek yogurt, which is a ZeroPoint™ for some WW members, doesn't just deliver a hearty dose of protein.
+When combined with self-rising flour—no yeast or other esoteric additions—it makes a remarkably easy to whip up and low PersonalPoints™-value bagel (find your PersonalPoints value for these bagels in the WW app).
+A little kneading and ta-da!
+Plus, you don't even need to boil it.

-Expect a substantial crust that's chewier than a regular roll and a doughy center than many prefer toasted—and remember that you're shaving off about two-thirds of 11 SmartPoints (Green, Blue, Purple) found in a typical bagel.
+Expect a substantial crust that's chewier than a regular roll and a doughy center than many prefer toasted—and remember that you're shaving off a significant number of PersonalPoints when compared to a typical bagel.
 Meaning?
 The homemade alternatives are pretty hard to beat.

 While part of the allure of two-ingredient dough bagels is the convenience of a short ingredient list, if you don't happen to stock self-rising flour in your pantry, you can mix regular flour with baking powder and salt.
-Oh, and if flavored bagels are your thing, try adding 1 tsp cinnamon to the flour and 2 tbsp plumped raisins to the dough for an additional SmartPoints value per serving.
-Or, you can always sprinkle with everything bagel spice.
+Oh, and if flavored bagels are your thing, try sprinkling them with everything bagel spice before baking.

 Two-ingredient bagel recipe

 1 ⅓ cup(s) self-rising flour, plus more for kneading (alternatively, 1 cup all-purpose flour + 2 tsp baking powder + ¾ tsp salt)